-- You can have the same technique that you did when you were screening the candidates' resumes. - A= Candidates that you are definitely interested in pursuing - o B= Candidates that you have not made up your mind about - C= Candidates you are not interested in pursuing - Discuss the "A" candidates first, then the "B" candidates, and if necessary, move on to the "C" candidates. - Discuss the positive things about these candidates. - Interviewers who gave the candidates particularly high scores in certain areas should explain why they did so by sharing some of the examples the candidates gave during the interviews. - Discuss the negative things about these candidates. - Interviewers who gave candidates particularly low scores in certain areas should explain why they did so by sharing some of the examples the candidates gave during the interviews. - Discuss any mitigating factors that might have affected the scores given. - Share any concerns, questions, or issues you have about each of the candidates so that these things can be addressed in the next round of meetings. - Decide which candidates you would like to invite back or the next round of interviews/meetings.
+You can have the same technique that you did when you were screening the candidates' resumes.

+- A= Meets - o B= Requires more Research - C= Does Not Meet - Discuss the "A" candidates first, then the "B" candidates, and if necessary, move on to the "C" candidates. - Discuss the positive things about these candidates. - Interviewers who gave the candidates particularly high scores in certain areas should explain why they did so by sharing some of the examples the candidates gave during the interviews. - Discuss the negative things about these candidates. - Interviewers who gave candidates particularly low scores in certain areas should explain why they did so by sharing some of the examples the candidates gave during the interviews. - Discuss any mitigating factors that might have affected the scores given. - Share any concerns, questions, or issues you have about each of the candidates so that these things can be addressed in the next round of meetings. - Decide which candidates you would like to invite back or the next round of interviews/meetings.